pod-arcade/website/src/pages/privacy.md

 - To analyze trends and user behavior for product improvement.
 - To ensure the security and integrity of our website.

+## Use of play.pod-arcade.com and Data Sharing Consent

+By using the "play.pod-arcade.com" platform, you agree to the following terms regarding your personal information:

+### Email Address and Discord Account Information
+When you access "play.pod-arcade.com," you consent to share your email address and Discord account information with us.
+### Purpose of Data Collection
+The collection of this information is solely for enhancing your experience on our platform, providing support, and maintaining the integrity of our community.
+### Data Usage
+Your email and Discord information will be used to facilitate communication, provide updates, and offer support related to pod-arcade.
+We may also use this information to send you notifications regarding important changes or updates.
+### Data Protection and Privacy
+We are committed to protecting your personal information.
+Your data will be handled in accordance with our Privacy Policy, ensuring its confidentiality and security.
+### Opt-Out and Data Control
+You have the right to opt-out of data sharing at any time.
+If you choose to opt-out, please be aware that all features of "play.pod-arcade.com" may no longer be available to you.
+You can also request to view or delete your personal information held by us, in accordance with applicable data protection laws, by sending an email to [privacy@pod-arcade.com](mailto:privacy@pod-arcade.com).

+Please note that your continued use of "play.pod-arcade.com" constitutes your acceptance of these terms.
+If you do not agree with these terms, please refrain from using the platform.

 ## Data Protection

 We implement a variety of security measures to maintain the safety of your personal information.
 However, no method of transmission over the Internet or method of electronic storage is 100% secure.